gurugio/book_linuxkernel_md/md-moduleioctl-runarray.md

       * call md_check_recovery(): check MD_RECOVERY_NEEDED bit and do recovery or resync
     * this thread is not started yet, will start after md_run() is finished
       * see ``do_md_run(): md_wakeup_thread(mddev->thread)``
+    * We will look into what raid1d() does in later chapter
   * mddev->private = conf
 * mddev->in_sync = 1
 * mddev->pers = pers;